ifabrisarabellapark/SCRTnetwork_oracle/SCRTSybil.md

 1. **How did you hear about the SCRT Network Grants?** We heard through the Secret Network Webpage.

-2. **Have you ever applied for other grants?** Yes, we have applied for another grant to fund an entirely different project proposal for a different ecosystem.
+2. **Have you ever applied for other grants?** Yes, we have applied for another grant (TBD) to fund an entirely different project proposal for a different ecosystem.

-3. **Why did we apply for this grant?** We, at BalloonBox, are a team of developers excited about the future of decentralized technologies, and we want to contribute to building it!
+3. **Why did we apply for this grant?** We, at BalloonBox, are a team of engineers excited about the future of decentralized technologies, and we want to contribute to building it!
 We think that the SCRT network is rapidly and innovatively unlocking the full value of decentralized applications by leveraging the computational privacy of Trusted Execution Environments (TEEs) and secret contracts to design Secret Apps preserving users’ privacy.
 We value the novelty of privacy-preserving smart contracts and their scalability potential which make SCRT a network that is uniquely set apart from other ecosystems.
 Specifically, we are submitting a proposal under the ‘‘Ecosystem’’ category because we want to build tools to expand the Secret Network and improve general usability.
 We hope our Credit Score Check to be the first of many such tools.

 #### Scope and Limitations
-We will develop a simple 3-pages WebApp for users to retrieve their credit scores.
-Although we aim to scale up the WebApp for numerous and diverse use cases in the near future, for this first initial grant we will limit the App to three pages: (1) user login into Secret Network wallet via Ledger; (2) enter user’s personal information; (3) choose your preferred web2/web3 validators and calculate your credit score.
+We will develop a simple WebApp for users to retrieve user credit scores.
+Although we aim to scale up the WebApp for numerous and diverse use cases in the near future, for this first initial grant we will limit the App to three UIs: (1) user login into Secret Network wallet via Ledger or Keplr; (2) enter user’s personal information; (3) choose your preferred web2/web3 validators and calculate your credit score.
 We mocked up three UI prototypes, one for each page respectively, to give you a clear idea of our vision.
 Please, find the UI prototypes [here](https://github.com/BalloonBox-Inc/SCRTnetwork_oracle/tree/main/UI%20prototypes).
-Initially, the WebApp for the SCRTSybil Oracle will only allow user authentication to their Secret Network Wallet via Ledger.
-In the future possibility of applSCRTSybilying for and receiving a second grant, we plan to enable login into the Secret Network wallet via other platforms.
+Initially, the WebApp for the SCRTSybil Oracle will only allow user authentication to their Secret Network Wallet via Keplr or Ledger.
+In the future, this can scale to support a range of wallets supporting SCRT.

 #### Future Plans

 1. **Image processing**
-   - Integrate image processing for KYC authentication, e.g., reading in customer’s passports, driving license, medical service card.
+   - Integrate image processing for KYC authentication, e.g., interpreting passports, driving license, medical service cards, etc.

 2. **Auxiliary & Novel Use Cases**